soobinrho/dotfiles-personal/README.md

 # BC0596A444D39F64 is the key ID.
 gpg --list-secret-keys --keyid-format LONG

-# Copy and paste the key's public key
-# to GitHub's GPG Key section settings.
+# Copy and paste the key's public key to GitHub's GPG Key section settings
 gpg --armor --export BC0596A444D39F64

-# Configure git to sign all commits with the key.
+# Configure git to sign all commits with the key
 git config --global user.signingkey BC0596A444D39F64
 git config --global commit.gpgSign true